 Character Tiers: To list the examples would take ages.
 Teel;deer version: There's a buttload of differences per each game.
 Even worse is when there's Tiers within the own classes.
 (This is due to Loads and Loads of Characters, of course.)

-Marionette in original Shining Force, which is also an Early Bird Boss - he has infinite MP and can cast Freeze Lv.
-3 in a huge radius (which is basically an One-Hit Kill for one to five of your units on this point of the game), and his health is always regenerating, all of which makes him insanely hard to defeat even for a skilled Tactical-RPG player.
+Marionette in particular, who is also an Early-Bird Boss - she has infinite MP and can cast Freeze Lv.
+3 in a huge radius (which is basically an One-Hit Kill for one to five of your units on this point of the game), and her health is always regenerating, all of which makes her insanely hard to defeat even for a skilled Tactical-RPG player.

 Kane, by virtue of having very high HP coupled with high defence and is armed with the Sword Of Darkness which can One-Hit Kill party members easily.

 Mishaela, for essentially being a beefed-up Marionette.
 Her Bolt spell is more powerful and targets a large enough area that she could theoretically perform a Total Party Killby herself, which coupled with a ludicrously high evasion rate and regenerating health, makes her damn near impossible to kill.
 For insult to injury, she's also a "Get Back Here!"
 Boss, so she spends most of the battle running away from the force, only to turn around and obliterate them while everyone whiffs their attacks.
 The only hard counter for this is the Despell spell, which fails 90% of the time and only a few members of the force can cast (and who will get annihilated should they fail).
 If it works, though, she goes from this to just a tediously long but easy boss fight, since she will never bother with a melee attack, even when her only other option is disabled.